Start a Dutch Investment Fund

 In its publication of the global business environment rankings, the Economist Intelligence Unit has rated the Netherlands number seven worldwide for its overall business environment and number three in Europe for the period 2007-2011.
 The Dutch financial services industry has a long and distinguished history.
 Consistent with the Dutch tradition of promoting international trade, the Netherlands is home to the world’s oldest stock exchange and to some of the most prestigious international financial firms.

 During the last few years, the Netherlands has increasingly positioned itself also as a preferred location for investment funds.
 We are witnessing a dramatic increase in fund sponsors and asset managers setting up Dutch vehicles for holding international investments, especially in the alternative assets segment.

 Our mission is to assist companies to start their business in foreign markets to flex their muscles.
-INCO Business Group is one of Europe's best-connected incorporators, who can add true value to your company.
+INCO Global Solutions is one of Europe's best-connected incorporators, who can add true value to your company.
 We provide substance and value to your company offering business development programs to ensure a successful entrance of the foreign market.

-INCO Business Group is an innovative firm, disrupting the traditional Corporate & trust industry by providing free feasibility consults, and its unique approach.
-INCO Business Group regularly hosts professional (startup) events worldwide, where entrepreneurs can incorporate their companies in the spot.
+INCO Global Solutions is an innovative firm, disrupting the traditional Corporate & trust industry by providing free feasibility consults, and its unique approach.
+INCO Global Solutions regularly hosts professional (startup) events worldwide, where entrepreneurs can incorporate their companies in the spot.
 Company formation in Europe and UAE has never been this easy.

 Type of (regulatory) Funds